nim-lang/Nim/doc/manual.rst

 helps to prevent race conditions.
 GC efficiency is improved quite a lot, because the GC never has to stop other threads and see what they reference.

+The only way to create a thread is via `spawn` or `createThread`.
+The invoked proc must not use `var` parameters nor must any of its parameters contain a `ref` or `closure` type.
+This enforces the *no heap sharing restriction*.

 Thread pragma
 -------------